lukso-network/docs/docs/tools/lsp-factoryjs/01-getting-started.md

 };
 ```

-`lsp3Profile` contains the [LSP3 Metadata](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md#JSONURL) of your Universal Profile.
-This is the 'face' of your Universal Profile and contains all the public information people will see when they view your UP like your name, description and profile image.
+The key phrase `lsp3Profile` contains the [LSP3 Metadata](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-2-ERC725YJSONSchema.md#JSONURL) of your Universal Profile.
+This is the "face" of your Universal Profile and contains all the public information people will see when they view your UP like your name, description and profile image.

 ```javascript
 const myLSP3MetaData = {